Figure painting (hobby): Genre, subject and style

 Models are produced in almost every genre.
 Due to the prominent links of production to miniature wargames the most common genres that models are made in are fantasy, sci-fi, and historical/military.
 The connection to wargames also means that a majority of models available are single characters (sold individually or in unit sets) in offensive or defensive poses.
 Within the broad genres, there is still large variation in the models produced by different manufacturers or even by the same manufacturer in different lines.
 For example, Games Workshop produces models for Age of Sigmar and Middle Earth SBG, both of which are fantasy settings, however the style and aesthetic of the dark fantasy Age of Sigmar is very visually distinct from the high fantasy Middle Earth SBG.

 Models produced for gaming can either be generic figures or specific variations on common tropes unique to a manufacturer, for example a generic goblin figure or a licensed model sculpted to fit the unique Pathfinder goblin design.
 Manufacturers also often have a specific house style or aesthetic for models they produce across all lines as part of their visual identity, so models are easily recognized.

 Outside of gaming models, models can vary even further.
-Often models are sculpted with similar subject matter, many being produced depicting sci-fi, fantasy, or historical characters in combat stances, however the restriction of models needing to fit a game's style, setting, or scale don't exist for non-gaming models.
+Often models are sculpted with similar subject matter, many being produced depicting sci-fi, fantasy, or historical characters in combat stances, however the restriction of models needing to fit a game's style, setting, or scale do not exist for non-gaming models.
 As such, the range of genres and subjects is wider, including models of prominent non-military historical figures, figures of contemporary individuals, licensed figures of media characters, or original characters in different settings and scenarios.
 It is also common for display models to be sculpted as depicting a snapshot moment to tell a narrative story in tableau.
 As such, display models are often sculpted with a more realistic style.

 It is also common for models not to depict human or humanoid characters.
 Many gaming systems include rules for using vehicles, such as aircraft or tanks, or mechs so there are many available gaming figures to represent these in gameplay.
 There are also companies that make scale kits of vehicles such as aircraft or tanks as standalone models rather than gaming pieces, such as Airfix models, however there is often a distinction made between those who paint such kits (scale modellers) and figure painters.
 It is also common for both gaming models and display models to depict mundane animals and fantasy creatures, either as single models or as part of a diorama set.

 Some companies also produce detailed scale busts for display and competition painting.
 As a subset of display models, these can vary just as widely in subject and setting.